|

 Dr. Frances Stewart

-Frances Stewart is a Canada Research Chair in Northern Wildlife Biology and Assistant Professor at Wilfrid Laurier University.
+Frances Stewart is the Canada Research Chair in Northern Wildlife Biology and Assistant Professor at Wilfrid Laurier University.
 Her passion for wildlife biology began canoeing through Ontario's protected areas where she was able to watch moose, wolves, birds and reptiles.
 It was these early life experiences that underpin her current research questions on wildlife and natural resource management.
 E: fstewart@wlu.ca |

 Current members

-Eric Jolin MSc Candidate (2022 -)
+Eric Jolin

-Eric Jolin is using camera trap data to assess ungulate community response to landscape heterogeneity, and predator co-occurrences, within the newly established Thaidene Nëné Indigenous Protected Area, Northwest Territories.
-Recently awarded as the Wildlife Preservation Society's 2019 New Noah, Eric builds upon extensive research experience from the ungulate communities of the Pacific Northwest to the endemic reptiles of remote islands in the Indian Ocean.
-Aside from research, he enjoys exploring the backcountry of his Canadian home and has a passion for sustainable, conservation minded hunting.
+MSc Student (2022 -) Eric is using camera trap data to predict ungulate occurrences within Thaidene Nëné Indigenous Protected Area.
+A field co-ordinator extraordinaire, and awarded the Wildlife Preservation Society's 2019 New Noah, Eric builds upon research experience from the Pacific Northwest to the Indian Ocean.
 E: joli6810@mylaurier.ca |

 Alumni